sjangda3/FitJacket/README.md

-made with django, svelte, and sveltekit
+built with django, svelte, and sveltekit